 Supercar Challenge, also known as Dutch Supercar Challenge, is one of the most unique series in the world.
 In it, touring cars, sports cars, and prototypes alike race alongside one another, sometimes in the same class.
 This can lead to some bizarre, yet exciting, photographs, though this one might be taking it too far.

 Shortly after the start of the first race of two during the Spa Euro Races weekend at Spa in 2008, the safety car was warranted when a Porsche spun off course.
 The safety car, however, ended up picking up the second place ex-DTM Audi #103 of Arjan Van Der Zwaan instead of the leading #109 Marcos Marcorelly of Cor Euser.
-Euser took off, with the safety car in hot pursuit.
+Euser took off, with the safety car in hot pursuit, attempting to catch back up.
 After a minute or two of pure confusion, officials eventually instructed the safety car to pull off to the side of the road and let the field pass it by so it could pick up the leader.
 It did so at Blanchimont.

 As the Seat safety car slowed to a crawl, the #138 of Paul Hogarth in a Lamborghini Gallardo GT3 slammed on the brakes to avoid him. #416 Joost Den Ouden, running a BMW E36, reacted in the same way, but could not avoid plowing into the back of Hogarth, his car’s brakes being far inferior to that of Hogarth’s.
 The BMW ramped the Lamborghini, flipped onto its side, slammed into the Seat, sending it off course and into the tire wall, and did several rolls before coming to rest on its door.
 After a few seconds, the #333 Marcos Mantis of José Bermudez De Castro spun around in avoidance, only for the #323 BMW Z3 V8 of Willy Angenent to pile into the Mantis, soon followed by another, unidentified BMW.
 A third BMW, the #308 BMW Compact driven by Laurens Gooshouwer, then plowed headlong into the back of the Mantis with incredible violence.
 Amazingly, no one was injured, and the driver of the Seat quickly scrambled over the barriers.
 The race was abandoned shortly thereafter, with Euser being awarded the win.